YueLiPicasso/OCanrenTutorial/Main/ascii_ctrl_db/README.md

 ### Goals and Logic Connectives as Stream Processors

 We present the ideas in an abstract form.
+Firstly the concept of a _stream_.
+A stream is a generalization of a list: members of a list can be put on one-on-one correspondence with members of some _finite_  subset of the natural numbers, whilst members of a stream can be put on one-on-one correspondence with members of some possibly infinite subset of the natural numbers.

-Firstly the concept of a _stream_, or the set of all streams, which can be defined in the _coinductive_ manner as follows:
+The set of all streams can also be defined in the more technical,  _coinductive_ manner as follows:
-1. Let **FS** be an operator (i.e., a function) whose input is a set of sequences and whose output is also a set of sequences.
+1. Let **FS** be an operator whose input is a set of sequences and whose output is also a set of sequences.
 A sequence is said to be composed of its members.
 1. The output of **FS** is constructed by:
    1. Starting with an empty set;
    1. Adding the empty stream;
-   1. Prefixing each sequence of the input set with an arbitrary member, then adding the result.
+   1. Prefixing each sequence of the input set with an arbitrary member, then adding the results.
 1. The set St of all streams is the _largest_ set that is a fixed-point of **FS**, in other words, **FS**(St) = St and St is a superset of st for all **FS**(st) = st.

+**Example** If we restrict sequence members to integers, and let the input be {1}, which is the singleton set whose only member is a sequence consisting on only one member which is 1.
+The output of **FS**

 Note that in a typical inductive specification we could require that the set being defined is the samllest set satisfying the specification.
 Here instead we ask for the _largest_ such set,